haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 ### Approaches to perform Code Review:

-There are different ways to investigate code, which are:
+There are numerous different ways to investigate code, which are:
 * Covering code line by line
 * Focusing on low-hanging fruit functions such as Login, Registration, and Password Reset mechanisms
 * Greping regex keywords for quick-wins